negarhonarvar/mergeSort/README.md

 ---

 ### How To Run The Code
-Use Mars environment for editting and running the code, Run
+Use Mars environment for editting and running the code, Run run.sh to test the code.